-DISCUSSION
+4- DISCUSSION

 In the current investigation, the incorporation of halophytic compost notably enhanced the soil microbial count compared to the unmanured control.
 Among the six halophytic compost treatments, the combination of Suaeda maritima compost with cow dung manure and Azospirillum (T6) recorded the highest bacterial, fungal, and actinomycetes populations, demonstrating its superior ability to stimulate microbial activity.
-These findings are in accordance with several reports, particularly Patel et al. (2024) noticed that the combined amendment of farmyard manure, jeevamrit, Rhizobium, and PSB significantly increased soil microbial populations, resulting in a 61.50% rise in bacteria, 57.33% in fungi, and 58.52% in actinomycetes.
+These findings are in accordance with several reports, particularly Patel et al. (2024) noticed that the combined amendment of farmyard manure, jeevamrit?, Rhizobium, and PSB significantly increased soil microbial populations, resulting in a 61.50% rise in bacteria, 57.33% in fungi, and 58.52% in actinomycetes.
 Similarly, Gorski et al. (2024) reported that green manure with biofertilizers increased 76.0 per cent in bacteria, 58.0 per cent in fungi and 39.0 per cent in actinomycetes.
 Shah et al. (2020) also documented that halophytic compost applications significantly elevated microbial populations in black gram soil, with increases Bacterial (66.67%), fungi (62.5%), and actinomycetes (63.62%) during the first 45 days, followed by a gradual decline toward harvest (23.84%, 28.33%, and 30% reduction, respectively).
 Collectively, these studies support the present findings, emphasizing the positive influence of halophytic compost on soil microbial dynamics.

 Application of halophytic compost led to a notable increase in soil dehydrogenase activity in the present study.
 Similar trends have been reported by El-Sawah et al. (2021) observed a 48.8% enhancement in dehydrogenase activity in guar-cultivated soils following biofertilizer application compared with the control.
 Singh et al. (2015) also documented a 43.60 % increase in dehydrogenase activity in rice soils treatment with vermicompost and biofertilizers.
 Similar results were noted by Balakrishnan et al. (2007), reported nearly a 20% reduction in dehydrogenase activity 60 days after halophytic compost application.
 Since dehydrogenase activity largely reflects the metabolic status of soil microorganisms, it is strongly associated with soil microbial biomass carbon, particularly in organically treated soils (García-Gil et al., 2000).